 -

-My work is shaped by 3 founding pillars and a constellation of teachers and lineages
+His work is shaped by 3 founding pillars and a constellation of teachers and lineages

 Moshe Feldenkrais – Awareness through movement